Investment Ideas Home Page

 One alternative is to rely on the hedging of equities in an attempt to produce absolute, total return over varying market cycles—market neutral in other words.

 The Calamos Market Neutral Income Fund (CMNIX)

-Since its inception in 1990, the fund has provided protection against the downside, helping investors feel more comfortable about staying in the market.
+Since the fund's inception in 1990, it has provided protection against the downside, helping investors feel more comfortable about staying in the market.

 Figure 4 compares the performance of the fund vs. the Standard & Poor’s 500 during periods of high and low volatility.

-Please see the fund profiles for more information or talk to your Calamos Investment Consultant at 888-571-2567 or [email protected].
+Please see the fund profile for more information or talk to your Calamos Investment Consultant at 888-571-2567 or [email protected].